summitllc/git_school/readme.md

 ```

 Now `git` is telling me that `my_new_file.txt` is staged to be committed.
 The
-figure above gives a visual reference of how I just used `git add` to move
+Git Workflow figure above gives a visual reference of how I just used `git add`
-changes from the `working tree` to the `staging area`.
+to move changes from the `working tree` to the `staging area`.
 Now we can modify
 `my_new_file.txt` and see what happens when you change a file `git` is already
 tracking.
 After opening the file, adding some text to it ("Hello, World!"), and
 saving it, I run `git status`: